gumaerc-testorg/16.01-fall-2005/content/pages/thermo-propulsion/reflective_memo_from_fall_2002.md

 3\.
 What teaching methods did you use and what evidence indicates these methods were successful or not?

-a) Prepared lecture notes were available on the web for all of the [material]({{< baseurl >}}/pages/thermo-propulsion).
+a) Prepared lecture notes were available on the web for all of the {{% resource_link 05b2ba63-43e4-3028-bad4-cdf50e0b363a "material" %}}.
 These notes have evolved over several years starting with a set of handwritten lecture notes.
 Each year I try to augment them when I find specific areas of difficulty from mud responses, etc. I am quite happy with them at this point.
 In the end-of-term evaluations 90% of the respondents rated the web page (for all of Unified) Somewhat Effective or Very Effective.
 97% of the respondents rated the prepared lecture notes (for all of Unified) Somewhat Effective or Very Effective.

 b) I used 27 concept questions over the 13 lectures with responses taken on the PRS system.
 The performance and answers to these were provided on the web page.
 I continue to find these to be very useful for engaging the class in the material while I am lecturing.
 95% of the respondents on the SEF rated the in-class exercises as Very Effective or Somewhat Effective.
 Also several positive comments were made about the PRS/concept questions in the written comments from the end-of-term evaluations.
 In general my teaching reviews were good, so I think the students found my lectures to be helpful to them.